labring/sealos/README.md

 ## Core features

-- Run any application on sealos.
+- Run any application on Sealos.
   - Run nginx on sealos in 30s.
   - Run you own project on sealos, like some java/go/python/node.js webserver.
   - Run you website static files on sealos.